 Raising the bar in terms of performance expectations isn’t as hard as most employers think.
-It’s simply a matter of defining what that particular core competency should look like in your company from this point forward.
+It’s simply a matter of defining what that particular core competency should look like in your company from this point forward by providing concrete performance review examples.
 There’s no better place to start than with your company’s performance review template.

 Sample performance appraisal language seen in various industries define “Communication” along the lines of the following:

 Communicates clearly and effectively at all levels.
 Produces easily understandable reports and presentations.
 Effectively deals with others, both internally and externally.
 Respects confidentiality.
 Provides timely feedback and follow up and manages others’ expectations appropriately.

 Looking at this language objectively with a clear set of eyes, you can hopefully see that the expectations above are fairly humdrum and arguably don’t communicate everything your company might hope to elicit in terms of employee performance relative to this critical skill set.
 If so, then try the descriptors below on for size and see if they might better reflect your organizational expectations . . .

 Here are further performance evaluation sample phrases to open up a dialogue with your employees: